shandianchengzi/rt-thread/bsp/microchip/same70/README.md

 #### KEY FEATURES

 #### Core
-  - 32-bit Arm® Cortex®-M7 core with double-precision FPU and L1 cache: 16 Kbytes of data and 16 Kbytes of instruction cache; frequency up to 300 MHz, MPU, 2.14 DMIPS/MHz (Dhrystone 2.1), and DSP instructions
+  - 32-bit Arm Cortex-M7 core with double-precision FPU and L1 cache: 16 Kbytes of data and 16 Kbytes of instruction cache; frequency up to 300 MHz, MPU, 2.14 DMIPS/MHz (Dhrystone 2.1), and DSP instructions

 ####  Memories
   - Up to 2 Mbytes of embedded Flash with unique identifier and user signature for user-defined data